 - Keep sink base cabinet doors and Whirpool access panels open during really cold days to allow warm air to circulate.

-- Have us install frost-free hose bibs (exterior spigots) in the spring and drain appropriately in the fall.
+- Install frost-free hose bibs (exterior spigots) in the spring and drain appropriately in the fall.

 - Keep wet and salty boots and shoes off of hardwood flooring for their protection.